 Hello and welcome!
-I am so happy you are joining us for The Kids Yoga Lesson Planning 101 Training.
+I am so happy you are joining us for The Kids Yoga Lesson Planning 101 Training for sun salutations for kids.
 Find your printable workbook here.

 1. We covered the importance of why you NEED to have a lesson plan when you teach yoga to children.
 Watch the training video here.